Determine how many impressions to book

 Frequency capping is considered.
 Because DoubleClick for Publishers uses a 28-day sample, monthly or lifetime frequency caps are not captured as part of the sample data.
 Consequently, in cases with monthly and lifetime frequency caps, forecasting can overpredict availability.

-Forecasting looks at priority to determine the Reserved for lower-priority line items number--the number of impressions a line item can get if you’re willing to take impressions from lower priority line items.
+Forecasting looks at priority to determine the Reserved by same- or lower-priority line items number--the number of impressions a line item can get if you’re willing to take impressions from same- or lower-priority line items.
 Priority is also taken into account when calculating impressions likely to deliver.

 Forecasting ignores this delivery control.
 Instead, it optimizes delivery the best it can.
 For example, if a line item is set to deliver evenly, the forecast simulation might allocate impressions on a frontloaded basis.
 In some cases, this can lead to overly optimistic forecasts.

 Cost is not a criteria considered in forecasts.

 When you run a forecast on roadblock ads, DoubleClick for Publishers projects available inventory for all creative sizes in the line item, regardless of whether or not they serve together in a single view.